ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 <br>

 For some reason I know that she felt the same and I am right & sure about this, over 100%.
 But she thinks she can't take the rejection back, so there is nothing I can do.
-As I said, I mistimes stuff.
+As I said, I mistimed stuff.

 <br>